 Allow for small groups or solo

 If you are planning to do a large group activity, consider options for small groups or solo activities too.
-Many people find being in a large group overwhelming.
+For instance, many people find being in a large group overwhelming.

 Additionally, in group activities, help people find roles that they enjoy and roles that they can participate in.
 For instance, at an event with children, a child may be shy to speak, or some children do not speak, but they can hand out event supplies.

 - alternate large group with small group/solo activities

 - offer movement breaks

 - alternate a loud activity with a quiet activity

 Create a sensory-friendly event that invites, welcomes and engages more guests.
 Besides which it increases accessibility and inclusivity, too.

 Finally, are you interested in learning more about sensory-friendly topics as a business or an organization?
 Check out our other posts!